docksal/boilerplate-drupal8/README.md

 2. Initialize the site

-    This will initialize local settings and install the site via Composer and drush
+    This will initialize local settings and install the site via drush

     ```
     fin init